 - (2) 14-16 ounce blocks extra-firm tofu

-- 3 tablespoons tamari, or low sodium soy sauce
+- 2 tablespoons olive oil, OR low sodium soy sauce for oil free

 Sticky Orange Sauce:

 - 1/2 cup fresh squeezed orange juice, from 2-3 large oranges

 - 1/2 cup organic sugar (may sub coconut sugar, brown sugar or pure maple syrup)

 - 1/4 cup low sodium soy sauce